dagger/dagger/rfcs/001-refs-v2.md

     * this would only be worth it if we imagine it being a common thing and/or are interested in making `dag/` a convention

-## Combining refs
+## Crawling dependencies

-Let's say the module at `mod://vito//testcontainers` has a local ref dependency in its `dagger.json`:
+Let's say the module at `mod://vito//testcontainers:v1.2.3@deadbeef` has a local `../docker` ref as a dependency in its `dagger.json`:

 ```json
 {